Messi Overtakes Pele: 13 Footballers With the Most Free Kick Goals

 Pelé, often regarded as one of the greatest football players ever, showcased his incredible goal-scoring ability throughout his career.

-With three FIFA World Cup titles to his name and over 1,000 career goals, he was a prolific scorer.
+With three FIFA World Cup titles to his name and over 1,000 career goals, the Brazilian legend was a prolific scorer.

-Remarkably, 70 of those goals came from set pieces, underscoring his exceptional skills and solidifying his legacy as a revered free-kick specialist in the annals of football.
+70 of those goals came from set pieces, underscoring his skills and solidifying his legacy as a free-kick specialist in the annals of football.

 2. Lionel Messi - 71 free kick goals